kontza/mimfluxdb/README.md

 # Introduction

-Looks like an InfluxDB instance, but writes to a PostgreSQL.
+Looks like an InfluxDB instance, but writes to a PostgreSQL instance.

 ## How to Run